learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 If you see a message that states “WARNING: A newer version of conda exists”, feel free to run `conda update -n base conda` but it shouldn’t be required to get things working.

-Next, try activating the environment by typing `source activate student-env`.
+Next, try activating the environment by typing `source activate learn-env`.

-To confirm that it worked, type `conda info --envs` and confirm that the output in the terminal ends with /student-env - e.g. *  /Users/peterbell/anaconda3/envs/student-env
+To confirm that it worked, type `conda info --envs` and confirm that the output in the terminal ends with /learn-env - e.g. *  /Users/peterbell/anaconda3/envs/learn-env

 ## Running Tests